maxxxzdn/maxxxzdn.github.io/_news/announcement_11.md

 related_posts: false
 ---

 Our paper "Implicit Convolutional Kernels for Steerable CNNs" has been accepted to NeurIPS 2023!
 We developed a simple and efficient way to parameterize group equivariant convolutional kernels using implicit neural representation, which greatly simplifies the design of steerable CNNs.
+Check out the (../blog/implicit_kernels.html)[blog post] for details.